The Sportsground: Renovations (2011–2016)

-The Sportsground is able to hold up to 8,129 people without temporary seating.
 It recorded its record attendance on 19 November 2011, when a crowd of 9,120 watched Connacht take on Toulouse in the team's first ever Heineken Cup match at home.

-Renovations since 2011

 Connacht's participation in European rugby's most prestigious club competition, the Heineken Cup, for the first time in the 2011–12 season spurred a new phase of development at the Sportsground to extend formal capacity to 7,500 supporters.
 The existing Clubhouse Terrace was knocked down to be replaced by the new covered "Clan Terrace".
 This terrace primarily houses season ticket holders.
 Ancillary work was also undertaken behind the terrace which saw the construction of a new bar (The Clan Bar), food outlets and restroom facilities on the clubhouse side of the ground.
 A temporary covered and seated "West Stand", adjacent to the existing main stand was also erected for the season.
 This series of improvements came on the back of developments which the IRFU had helped to fund in the preceding years, such as a new playing surface, a new clubhouse and floodlighting, while a new gymnasium had been built in 2008.

 In 2011, planning permission was granted to redevelop the Clan Terrace by building a seated tier above the terrace.
 This was ultimately not completed.

 In the summer of 2016, work was completed on an additional seated and covered stand which can hold 300 people.
 The stand, situated next to the Main Stand, increased the ground's regular capacity to 8,100.
 Following a naming rights deal, it was christened as the Grant Thornton Stand.

+Redevelopment (2022–present)

-In October 2018, Connacht unveiled plans for a €30m redevelopment of the Sportsground to turn it into a 12,000 seater stadium with the redevelopment to also include a high-performance training centre.
+In October 2018, Connacht unveiled plans for a €30m redevelopment of Dexcom Stadium to turn it into a 12,000 seater stadium with the redevelopment to also include a high-performance training centre.
+Plans were submitted to Galway City Council the following December with full planning permission secured in May 2019.

+In January 2020, the Government announced funding totalling €20m towards the project, with €10m coming from the Large Scale Sports Infrastructure Fund, and a further €10m from the Project 2040 fund in line with the Government's commitment to "balanced regional development".

+Following a delay due to the COVID-19 pandemic, Phase 1 of the redevelopment began after the 2021/22 season with the installation of a new 3G pitch and LED floodlights.

+In 2023, Connacht Rugby Stadium Limited entered into a new lease with Greyhound Racing Ireland.
+Connacht Rugby Stadium Limited acquired the exclusive naming rights to the property.

+On 19 January 2024, Connacht Rugby confirmed that Phase 2 of the redevelopment would begin in March, with building works beginning on the new high-performance centre beside the existing gym.
+Construction on the new North Stand is due to begin after the 2023/24 season, which will involve the demolition of existing Clan Terrace and Clubhouse.